weidongxu-microsoft/azure-stack-java-samples/README.md

-# Samples for Java Azure Stack
+# Samples for Java SDK for Azure Stack

 ## Requirement

 Requires an Azure Subscription.

+JDK 8 or above, and Maven.

-Configure following system enviornment for default authentication via client/secret.
+Configure following system environment for default authentication via client/secret.
 - `AZURE_CLIENT_ID`
 - `AZURE_CLIENT_SECRET`
 - `AZURE_TENANT_ID`
 - `AZURE_SUBSCRIPTION_ID`

 Alternatively one can run it inside Azure resource, with Managed Identity enabled.
 This way, only Subscription ID is required.
-It can be configured as `AZURE_SUBSCRIPTION_ID` system enviornment, or via `AzureProfile` directly in code.
+It can be configured as `AZURE_SUBSCRIPTION_ID` system environment, or via `AzureProfile` directly in code.
 `AZURE_CLIENT_ID` is required if it is user-assigned managed identity.

 ## Modules

-`azure-resourcemanager-azurestack` is POC of track1 Azure Stack aggregated package.
-Name is TBD.
+`azure-resourcemanager-azurestack` is the proof of concept of the new Azure Stack aggregated package.
+Artifact name and package name is TBD.

-Modules under `sdk` is Java SDK for services, as none of the SDK is released, it had to be included with the samples repository.
+Modules under `sdk` is Java SDK for services, as none of the SDK is released, it had to be included with this repository.
+Artifact name and package name is TBD.

-`samples` module contains the sample.
+`samples` module contains the classes for samples.

 ## Samples

-- `ManageVirtualMachine` is sample for managing Azure Virtual Machine
+- [`ManageVirtualMachine`](samples/src/main/java/com/azure/resourcemanager/azurestack/samples/ManageVirtualMachine.java) is sample for managing Azure Virtual Machine.
-- `ManageIotHub` is sample for managing Azure IoT Hub
+- [`ManageIotHub`](samples/src/main/java/com/azure/resourcemanager/azurestack/samples/ManageIotHub.java) is sample for managing Azure IoT Hub.